-The library is provided as a school resource center for both print and digital materials.
+Our beautiful, welcoming school library is a place of learning, exploration, and fostering a love of reading!
+The Library is a school resource center for both print and digital materials.
 Books may be checked out for three week periods with renewal periods available.
 Any overdue materials at the end of a quarter must be returned, renewed, or paid for if lost.
-If an item is damaged or lost, a charge will be assessed to the student's Infinite Campus account.
-Once the fine has been assessed to the Infinite Campus account, it is non-refundable and won't be reversed even if the book is later found and returned.
+If an item is damaged or lost, students should please share that information with a library staff member.
+A charge may be assessed to the student's Infinite Campus account for damaged or lost materials.

-There are many helpful links on the Library website which are linked on the student homepage.
+There are many helpful links on the library website which are linked on the student homepage.
 Students are encouraged to use this resource and ask for help from the library staff.

-Copyright - You may use copyrighted material to do your schoolwork, but if you use an author's ideas you must give the author credit.
-Failure to give credit to the author is plagiarism.
-Your teacher can help you determine whether a picture is copyrighted.
+You may use copyrighted material to do your schoolwork, but if you use another's ideas or works, you must give the creator credit.